dburkhardt/viash_web/content/docs/reference_commands/build.md

 ### Generate a meta file

-This builds a viash component and puts a **viash.yaml** file next to the executable containing the full configuration information of the component for later reference:
+This builds a Viash component and puts a **viash.yaml** file next to the executable containing the full configuration information of the component for later reference: